nalinahuja/qcd/README.md

 ## Flags
 <p align="justify">
-QCD offers many different flags to the user to better allow them to manage and use QCD.
-The flags that are important to the interaction between the user and QCD are described below.
+QCD offers many different flags that are important to simplifying interaction between the user and QCD.
 </p>

 #### Clean